-Helmets save lives of skiers and snowboardersNovember 12th, 2012 in Health /
+Helmets save lives of skiers and snowboardersNovember 12, 2012 in Medicine & Health / Health

 The use of helmets by skiers and snowboarders decreases the risk and severity of head injuries and saves lives, new Johns Hopkins-led research suggests.
 The findings debunk long-held beliefs by some that the use of helmets gives athletes a false sense of security and promotes dangerous behavior that might increase injuries.

 "There really is a great case to be made for wearing helmets," says Adil H. Haider, M.D., M.P.H., an associate professor of surgery at the Johns Hopkins University School of Medicine and the leader of the study published in the November issue of the Journal of Trauma and Acute Care Surgery.
 "By increasing awareness and giving people scientific proof, we hope behavior changes will follow."